idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 - **Backend (Java)**:
   - **Controllers**: Will handle incoming API requests and return responses.
 Each pair can work on their respective controllers (one for users, teams, processes, or companies).
-  Backend Controllers = Servlets:
-    The servlets folder replaces the controllers.
-These servlets are now responsible for handling incoming HTTP requests, routing them to the appropriate service layer (where business logic is implemented), and sending back the response to the client (frontend).
+  Backend Controllers = Servlets. servlets are responsible for handling incoming HTTP requests, routing them to the appropriate service layer (where business logic is implemented), and sending back the response to the client (frontend).
   - **Models**: Represent the data entities, which can be shared across different backend components.
   Models are Java classes that represent the data entities of your application, like User.java, Team.java, Process.java, etc.
   - **Services**: Will contain the business logic, separate from the controllers.
 Each pair can work on implementing logic for their respective entities.